estakaad/Scrabble/README.md

 * The first word set on the board must always cross the square in the middle of the board.

 ###Known bugs
 * Error occurs, when player enters a word which otherwise would be valid, but which includes more instances of a letter than there is on the rack.
-For example, rack is AAEKSGFI, player enters KASSA.
+For example, rack is AAEKSGF, player enters KASSA.
 Every letter is indeed on the rack, but player entered more S-s than there are on the rack.